rjmoss/CarND-Advanced-Lane-Lines/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-*Source points*
 ![alt text][image12]

-*Destination points*
 ![alt text][image13]

-*Warped then unwarped*
+Warped then unwarped

 ![alt text][image14]

+The warping is applied to the binary image to give:

+*Masked binary image*
+![alt text][image7]

 #### 4. Lane line pixel finding and fitting
 Having got a warped binary image, the lane lines are found in 2 steps (see function `get_line_fits`):

-    1. Base of the line is found using a histogram
+1. Base of the line is found using a histogram of the bottom third of the image and finding the peaks to the left/right of centre
 2. Line is found using moving window method

-For example returning to our warped binary image example from before:

-*Masked binary image*
-![alt text][image7]

-*Histogram of bottom 1/3*
 ![alt text][image15]

-*Lane lines*
 ![alt text][image8]

 The lines were sanity checked by checking that the difference between the fit coefficients of the left and right lines did not exceded some maximum values.
 These maximum values were determined manually (with the starting point being the max diffs found in the subclips of the video where the lines were judged to be correct - in fact the full video pipeline was built before choosing these values, with lanes deemed to be "correct" outputed in green and "wrong" ones in red which enabled a quick feedback loop when tweaking these parameters).

+The lanes were filled using `cv2.fillPoly()` before being unwarped ready to overlay onto the original image.
+![alt text][image9]
+![alt text][image10]

 #### 5. Radius of curvature and offset
 The radius of curvature is calculated at the base of the lane lines (e.g. the bottom of the image):